 Game pies drizzled in Brockmans Gin berry sauce…

 There’s nothing more comforting than a savoury pie washed down with a G&T in the company of good friends.
 The joy of pies is that they can be prepared well in advance, allowing for more time with guests as you get together for an evening.
-We asked Irina Georgescu of Life in Small Bites to create a recipe that would pair well with our gin, but also match the changing of the seasons.
+We asked food writer and author of cookbook Carpathia, Irina Georgescu, to create a recipe that would pair well with our gin, but also match the changing of the seasons.
 Game meat is a wonderful compliment to the darker berry notes in Brockmans, and she enhanced the taste experience with berry gin sauce to drizzle atop…

 Although Irina grew up in Romania, much of her cooking takes on a British influence, although she likes to remain true to her Romanian roots by marrying the two cultures in her recipes.
 Having gained inspiration from her mother and famous culinary idols, Irina travels the world in search of new flavours and explores food through the context of history.